RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/_index.md

 - A deprecation notice for SASL-based LDAP was included in [previous Redis Enterprise Software release notes](https://docs.redis.com/latest/rs/release-notes/rs-6-2-4-august-2021/#deprecation-notices).
 When you upgrade to Redis Enterprise Software version 7.2, all existing "external" users (previously used to support SASL-based LDAP) will be removed.

+#### Legacy UI

+With the release of the new Cluster Manager UI, the legacy UI is considered deprecated and will eventually be phased out.
+New functionality will only be implemented in the new Cluster Manager UI, and the old UI will no longer be maintained except for critical bug fixes.

 #### RedisGraph

 Redis has announced the end of life for RedisGraph.
 Redis will continue to support all RedisGraph customers, including releasing patch versions until January 31, 2025.